DolfyVonDalitius/Token-Furnacer/README.md

 # Token Furnacer
+Work in progress.
-Work in progress.\nDestroys the token that is entered.
+Destroys the token that is entered.

 # Do not skid